Rent safe and private dog parks hosted by locals

 Make sure your dog is healthy

-First and foremost, check to see if the source of your dog’s whining is illness or pain.
+First and foremost, check to see if the source of your dog’s whining is signs of illness or pain.
 If your dog is whining excessively — especially if this behavior is new — scheduling a vet visit to rule out the possibility of illness or pain should be your first priority.

 Make sure you’re meeting your dog’s needs